 Other Taxes.
 Other tax revenues are derived by the Commonwealth from excise taxes on motor fuels, cigarettes, alcoholic beverages and deeds, and hotel/motel room occupancy, among other tax sources.
 The state tax on hotel/motel room occupancy is 5.7%.
 Effective July 31, 2013, the excise tax on motor fuels was increased from 21¢ per gallon to 24¢ per gallon.
 The same legislation that increased the rate also provided that the excise tax is to be adjusted for increases in the consumer price index beginning January 1, 2015.
-An initiative petition to repeal the indexing provision will appear on the general election ballot in November, 2014.
-See "THE GOVERNMENT - Initiative Petitions."
+On September 4, 2013, the Attorney General certified an initiative petition that would repeal the indexing provision, and sufficient signatures were collected by the petition's proponents prior to December 4, 2013 to place the petition before the Legislature.
+See "The Government - Initiative Petitions."